Anubisss/slack-user-presence-saver/README.md

 # Slack User Presence Saver

 AWS Lambda function to retrieve Slack user presence and save it in DynamoDB.
+A simple analyzer also included.

 ## Features